Former Army Docs Team Up To Open Athletic Training Facility In Tampa’s Citrus Park

 Only eight years ago, Kevin Scott and Chris MacLaren were trying to build a hospital while dodging bullets in Afghanistan.
 They escaped the bloodshed and found their way back home to Tampa.

-Scott and MacLaren are doctors at Westchase Sports Medicine in Tampa, but they haven't forgotten their experiences from halfway across the world.
-Amidst dozens of autographed sports photos in their clinic, there is a simple wooden crutch.
+Scott and MacLaren are doctors at Westchase Sports Medicine in Tampa, but they haven’t forgotten their experiences from halfway across the world.
+Amidst dozens of autographed sports photos (mostly of golfers) in their clinic, there is a simple wooden crutch.
 It is something that was built on the fly, something that had to be used and immediately.
 It is in a framed glass box on the wall at the clinic and touchingly autographed by members of the battalion they were trying to save.
 The simple crutch worked perfectly.

-"We saw a lot of bad guys up close,'' MacLaren says.
-"There was a shepherd out in the fields and a landmine went off.
-We had to invent something right away.''
+“We saw a lot of bad guys up close,” MacLaren says.
+“There was a shepherd out in the fields and a landmine went off.
+We had to invent something right away.”

 Scott and MacLaren survived Afghanistan, where they battled everything from gunfire to scorpion bites, to open the clinic in Westchase.
 Now they are embarking on a new endeavor, one that will have major sports figures from all over the world descending on the Tampa Bay region.

-"We knew Tampa needed something like this,'' Scott says.
-"It's exciting and we just needed some backers to get this underway.''
+“We knew Tampa needed something like this,” Scott says.
+“It’s exciting and we just needed some backers to get this underway.”

 Bringing In The Sports Stars

-"It will be like one-stop shopping,'' Scott says.
-"You can work out, practice just about any sport, and get nutrition therapy.
-It's the first type of facility like this anywhere in the state of Florida and we plan to have athletes from all over the world.
-There's nothing like it anywhere in the state.''
+“It will be like one-stop shopping,” Scott says.
+“You can work out, practice just about any sport, and get nutrition therapy.
+It’s the first type of facility like this anywhere in the state of Florida and we plan to have athletes from all over the world.
+There’s nothing like it anywhere in the state.”

 MacLaren and Scott are both ex-athletes.
 Scott, a former boxer, is an Indiana State Golden Gloves champion and has autographed boxing gloves from some of the greatest of all time surrounding his office.
 MacLaren played football at Case Western in Ohio.
+He thought he had the potential for a football career until he had to have ACL knee reconstruction after an injury.
+An ACL is the death knoll to football players.
+It is almost a complete reconstructive surgery to the knee and that’s the end of it for anyone who undergoes the operation.

-"I went from being middle linebacker at Case Western to accepting a health profession scholarship,'' MacLaren says.
-"I decided that I would get my degree through the Army.
-I went from being a middle linebacker to becoming an Army man.''
+“I went from being middle linebacker at Case Western to accepting a health profession scholarship,” MacLaren says.
+“I decided that I would get my degree through the Army.
+I went from being a middle linebacker to becoming an Army man.”

 In 2002 MacLaren was sent to Afghanistan as part of Operation Enduring Freedom.
 He spent six months as chief of orthopedic surgery at a hospital he and Scott started to take care of Afghanis.

-"It was tough, but it was worth the effort,'' MacLaren says.
-"It was nice to get back home.''
+“It was tough, but it was worth the effort,” MacLaren says.
+“It was nice to get back home.”

 Attracting Athletes Near And Far

-"We have the state of the art facilities and the coaches and high-energy environment to make this unique,'' Scott says.
-"We see athletes coming from all over the country to Tampa to use our facility because it will be second to none.''
+“We have the state of the art facilities and the coaches and high-energy environment to make this unique,” Scott says.
+“We see athletes coming from all over the country to Tampa to use our facility because it will be second to none.”

 Jeff Berlinicke of Tampa is a freelance writer who has spent much of the last 16 years covering professional sports all over the Southeast United States.
 When not rooting for his favorite teams, he often can be found listening to Bruce Springsteen or teeing up on local golf courses.
 Comments?
 Contact 83 Degrees.